Cohens v. Virginia: Judicial history

+Supreme Court

-The Supreme Court concluded with two opinions on this case that were published together.
+The Supreme Court concluded with two opinions on this case that were published on succeeding days.
 The first opinion, containing the major rulings of constitutional and historical significance, concerned Virginia's motion to dismiss for purported lack of US Supreme Court jurisdiction.
 The ruling was issued on March 2, 1821, and asserted the Supreme Court's constitutional right to jurisdiction in this case.
 Having resolved the significant jurisdictional issues, the Court issued an opinion the next day on the merits of the case: it construed the Congressional statute as authorizing a lottery only in the City of Washington, District of Columbia.
 (At the time, the District of Columbia consisted of two cities, the other being Alexandria.
 In the 1840s, it was retroceded to the State of Virginia so that its major slave market could be operated outside the federal capital.)
 It upheld the convictions of the Cohens in Virginia.

+Decision

 The main issue in Cohens v.
 Virginia was the preliminary issue of whether the Supreme Court had jurisdiction to hear an appeal in a criminal case decided by the courts of Virginia.
 Virginia argued that the U.S. Constitution does not give the Supreme Court appellate jurisdiction over criminal judgments by the state courts.
 Virginia also argued that the U.S. Constitution does not give the Supreme Court appellate jurisdiction over cases in which a state is a party.
 In effect, Virginia argued that its decision was final and could not be reviewed by the federal courts even though the decision involved the interpretation and application of an act of Congress.
 Virginia asserted that it had an unreviewable right to interpret and apply federal law as it saw fit.

-The Supreme Court relied on Article III, Section 2, of the U.S Constitution, which grants the Supreme Court jurisdiction in "all Cases, in Law and Equity, arising under this Constitution, the Laws of the United States, and Treaties made, or which shall be made, under their Authority."
+The Supreme Court relied on Article III, Section 2, of the U.S. Constitution, which grants the Supreme Court jurisdiction in "all Cases, in Law and Equity, arising under this Constitution, the Laws of the United States, and Treaties made, or which shall be made, under their Authority."
 The Court found that the U.S. Constitution provides no exceptions to this grant of jurisdiction for cases arising in the state courts or for cases in which a state is a party.
-Therefore, under its language, all cases arising under federal law are within the its grant of appellate jurisdiction.
+Therefore, under its language, all cases arising under federal law are within its grant of appellate jurisdiction.
 That conclusion was reinforced by the Supremacy Clause of Article VI, which makes federal law superior to state law.

 The Court stated that if state court decisions involving federal law were unreviewable by the federal courts, each state could prevent the federal government from executing federal laws in that state and thus allow each state a veto power over federal law.
 The Court found that to be inconsistent with the language and the intent of the U.S. Constitution, including the explicit grant of judicial power to the federal courts: